Harry and Meghan, Kate and William, Charles and Diana. Names that instantly conjure a royal union.

 William and Catherine also followed their reception with a balcony kiss.
-But with Harry and Meghan marrying at Windsor Castle (a 45-minute drive from the Palace), those wishing to see a newlywed lip-lock will have to wait – and hope – until the May 19th nuptials.
+But with Harry and Meghan marrying at Windsor Castle (a 45-minute drive from the Palace), the couple chose to have their first public kiss as husband and wife on the steps of St. George’s Chapel.

 Royal wedding cakes have traditionally been fruitcakes, a slice of which is mailed out to invited guests following the event.

 Elizabeth and Philip’s fruitcake used ingredients from around the world, including sugar from the Girl Guides in Australia, which gave the cake the name ‘The 10,000 Mile Cake.’
 It was constructed of four tiers and nine feet high.

 Charles and Diana’s cake took 14 weeks to create and was a five-tiered fruitcake.
 Two identical cakes were created in case one was damaged and were made by David Avery, the head baker at the Royal Naval cooking school.

 An eight-tired fruitcake was created by British cake designer Fiona Cairns for William and Catherine.
 It featured a British floral theme with sugar paste flowers.
 Additionally, British cake and biscuit company McVitie’s created a chocolate biscuit groom’s cake for the reception at Buckingham Palace.
 Made from a royal family recipe, it was reportedly a special request by William.

 Breaking with the tradition of having fruitcake, Harry and Meghan cut into a “lemon elderflower cake that will incorporate the bright flavors of spring” created by California-raised but now London-based pastry chef Claire Ptak.
 It also featured buttercream and fresh flowers as decoration.

 They kept their honeymoon a secret